brendanmetzger/ledger/README.md

 - [ ] Do a click-here, open-that-over there
 - [ ] Loops as 99 bottles of beer on the wall
 - [ ] youtube player API
+- [ ] do the classic redesign of craigslist

 ## Warm-ups